2E0PGS/blog/_drafts/mathmatical-notation.md

-prefix notation also called polish notation postfix notation also called reverse polish notation infix notation (this is what most people use daily)
+Prefix notation also called polish notation.
+Postfix notation also called reverse polish notation.
+Infix notation (this is what most people use daily).

-algebra...? is this a notation or expression or convention or a daft question?
+Algebra...? is this a notation or expression or convention or a daft question?

-operators and oprehands
+Operators and operands.

-buffers in polish notation are like computer registers/buffer
+Buffers in polish notation are like computer registers/buffer.

 `bc` `dc` etc

-operhands and operators.